superdrdood/veizy11ty/posts/2015/06/risk-of-rain-mini-review/index.md

   - "Video Games"
 layout: layouts/post.njk
 coverImage: "RiskOfRain.jpg"
+excerpt: "I got Risk of Rain in a Humble Bundle I think, and it’s pretty rad.
+How rad?
+You’ll find out right after this gigantic image!"
 ---
 I got Risk of Rain in a Humble Bundle I think, and it’s pretty rad.
 How rad?
 You’ll find out right after this gigantic image!

 ![Risk of Rain](images/RiskOfRain.jpg "Risk of Rain")